apache/doris/docs/en/docs/get-starting/get-starting.md

 }
 ```

-`NumberLoadedRows` indicates the number of data records that have been imported
+1. `NumberLoadedRows` indicates the number of data records that have been imported

-`NumberTotalRows` indicates the total amount of data to be imported
+2. `NumberTotalRows` indicates the total amount of data to be imported

+3. `Status` :Success means the import was successful

 Here we have finished importing the data, and we can now query and analyze the data according to our own needs.